bennysuf/Codify/README.md

 # Codify

 ## What my project is:
-    This is a web-based application enabling developers to showcase and host their portfolios, projects, social links, and resumes, while providing users with a seamless browsing experience to discover and evaluate developers.
+    This is a web-based application that enables developers to showcase and host their portfolios, projects, social links, and resumes, while providing users with a seamless browsing experience to discover and evaluate developers.